-Excess of insulin production in the body causes your body to switch into fat storage mode making weight loss process difficult.
+Excess insulin production in the body causes your body to switch into fat storage mode making the weight loss process difficult.
 Insulin is a hormone that is produced by the pancreas in your body in response to the availability of glucose in the bloodstream.
-The insulin helps in the transport of glucose in the bloodstream to the cells of your body, where it can be converted into energy to perform basic cellular functions.
+Insulin helps in the transport of glucose in the bloodstream to the cells of your body, where it can be converted into energy to perform basic cellular functions.

 Under the PCOS condition, the normal secretion of insulin in response to glucose is altered leading to insulin-resistant, wherein our cells become resistant to insulin.
 This signals the pancreas to produce more insulin.
 Excess of insulin pushes the body to go into fat storage mode leading to weight gain.
 This is the reason most of the treatment options for PCOS management depend on balancing insulin levels through diet and exercise modifications or in some cases through supplementation.

 If you experience frequent hunger or cravings for sugary food then blame it on your imbalanced insulin levels.
 An increase in insulin resistance turns your body into high appetite mode.
 The reason is insulin is an appetite-stimulating hormone, the more the levels- the more you feel hungry.
 This is the major reason that females with PCOS find themselves craving for food more often than others.
 If these strong, instant cravings are not managed effectively, it can lead to high-calorie consumption and weight gain.
 To prevent this, nutritionist suggests opting for frequent healthy meals rich in protein and avoiding sugary foods.